ialbert/biostar-central/README.rst

 after an *import* takes place.
 A data fixture may be reused via the *populate* command.
 Thus to create a new migration one would do the following::

-    $ ./biostar.sh delete init import
+    $ ./biostar.sh init import

 This may be followed by a `run` command or deployment.
 Alternatively one may dump the data for easier reuse::

     $ ./biostar.sh dump
-    $ ./biostar.sh delete init populate
+    $ ./biostar.sh init populate

-The *ALLOW_MIGRATION* setting will enable a single automatic account migration based on the email provided by the OpenID provider.
-Only the information from a subset of well known OpenID providers are trusted enough to automatically merge accounts.
+There is an automatic account migration based on the email provided by the OpenID provider.
+Only the information from a subset of well known OpenID providers are trusted enough to allow automatic account merging.
+Accepted providers are: Google, Yahoo, Myopenid, LiveJournal, Blogspot, AOL, and Wordpress.

 For other users manual migration of accounts will be required.

-Users in *ADMINS* settings will automatically obtain full administration privileges and may log into the *admin* site using the *SECRET_KEY* as their password.
+Users listed in the Django *ADMINS* settings will have full administration privileges.

+When table schemas change you will need to use the `delete` command.
+This will attempt to reset both an sqlite and a default postgres database.

 Testing
 -------